Ukraine

 Humanitarian context

-These clashes have caused the death of more than 3,000 civilians, injured 7,000 and impacted 5.4 million people.
-The Minsk agreements signed back in 2015 have not led to any prospect of stabilization and peace.
+Since 2014, eastern Ukraine has been destabilized by a conflict between the self-proclaimed republics of Donetsk and Luhansk and the Ukrainian government.
+These clashes resulted in the death of more than 3,000 civilians, injured 7,000 and affected 5.4 million people.
+The Minsk agreements signed back in 2015 never succeeded in bringing peace and stability to the region.

-Regular air and ground attacks are severely affecting the functioning of essential services, such as hospitals, health centers, schools, but also the livelihoods of the civilian population.
+Regular air and ground attacks heavily affect the functioning of essential services, such as hospitals, health centers, schools, but also the livelihoods of the civilian population.
+Since October, attacks on energy infrastructure have resulted in the destruction of almost 50% of Ukraine’s energy system.
+This has consequences for millions of civilians, especially in large cities, who experience daily power and heating cuts in the middle of winter.

-1) Office for the Coordination of Humanitarian Affairs (OCHA).
+* Office for the Coordination of Humanitarian Affairs (OCHA)

 Key figures